deepanshs/csdmpy/docs/source/examples/1D{1}-datasets/1D{1}-datasets.rst

 we use the :attr:`~csdmpy.dimensions.Dimension.axis_label` attribute of both dimension and dependent variable instances.
 For the figure title, we use the :attr:`~csdmpy.dependent_variables.DependentVariable.name` attribute of the dependent variable instance.
-The following line adde the grid lines.
+The next statement adds the grid lines.
 For additional information, refer to `Matplotlib <https://matplotlib.org>`_ documentation.

 The ``plot1D`` method is only for illustrative purpose.
-The users may use any plotting library to visualize the dataset.
+The users may use any plotting library to visualize their datasets.

 Now to plot the `sea_level` dataset.